FXUS66 KPQR 192204

 This discussion is for Northwest Oregon and Southwest Washington

-commonly referred to as the forecast area.
+commonly referred to as the CWA, or forecast area.

 Back to Main Forecast Discussion Page